 ii.
 Serious illness or misadventure, or other compassionate grounds such as death in the immediate family;

 iii.
-Political, civil or natural events which prevent full payment of fees; and/or
+Political, civil or natural events in the student’s home country, which prevent full payment of fees; and/or

 iv.
-Where a Continuing Student is excluded from their course of study and has already paid fees for the first Study Period of their period of exclusion.
+Where a Continuing Student is excluded from their course of study and has already paid fees for the first Session of their period of exclusion.

 i.
 The Continuing Student has enrolled in a course at another Australian education institution (copy of letter of offer from the other institution must be provided); and/or